'If you automatically assume that you understand someone, chances are you won't'

 The Gryffindor wizard grimaced slightly, "I suppose that was a bit of a stupid question wasn't it?
 Anyone I know?"

-"The Malfoy family actually, it was my response to their Christmas Ball invitation"
+"The Malfoy family actually, it was my response to their Yule Ball invitation"

 "Ah", Alex took a deep breath, "Mum told me that she was inviting you over to the house for Christmas.
 Are you coming?
 I mean, I know that you don't really like me, it's just that…"